Dedsec205/Danny/README.md

 # Danny
 Project 1 : # 🛡️ Automated Reconnaissance & Reporting Tool (Kali → Metasploitable Lab)

-This project is a simple "cybersecurity lab automation tool" that i built in a controlled virtual environment using Kali Linux(attacker) and Metasploitable (victim)
+This project is a simple "cybersecurity lab automation tool" that I built in a controlled virtual environment using Kali Linux(attacker) and Metasploitable(victim)

 2. It performs reconnaissance on vulnerable systems and automatically generates a clean HTML vulnerability report.